This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra cost to you. Thanks.

 Its forefoot outsole includes a segmented Crash-Pad system.
 Through this, it not only absorbs shock but also provides a smooth toe-off with each stride.

-2. Altra Torin 4 Plush
+2. Altra Torin 4 Plush – Best Protection

-The Altra Torin 4 Plush is also among the shoes with wide toe box that comes with a zero drop technology for feet balancing.
+The Altra Torin 4 Plush is also among the shoes with a roomy toe box that comes with a zero drop technology for feet balancing.
 It guarantees undisputable comfort, protection and extra wide toe box.
 It’s an ideal pick for people who don’t mind giving up a little responsiveness for underfoot softness.

 Unlike its previous Altra Torin 4 model, it comes with 2 mm extra cushioning and a zero heel to toe drop.
 As such, this trainer delivers extra protection when on the road.
 Because of its extra cushioning, Altra Torin 4 is ideal for long, slow miles and recovery runs.